Our Employment Solicitors specialise in unfair dismissal cases and can advise you if you believe you’ve been unfairly dismissed by your employer.

 If this is the case, then we can engage with your employer to secure compensation or reinstatement.

-In many unfair dismissal cases, clients don’t have to go through the lengthy process of bringing a claim to an Employment Tribunal.
+In many unfair dismissal cases, clients don’t have to go through the lengthy process of bringing an Employment Tribunal Claim.

 If you’re subject to disciplinary action which may lead to dismissal, we can guide you through the process, offering you advice early on, to put yourself in the best position, whatever the outcome.